Mariodgiraldo/GDP_Life_Expectancy_code_academy_project/README.md

 Overview:<br>
 -A dataset was given for 6 countries of their GDPs and expected lifespans over a period of time.

-Goal:
+Goal:<br>
--Find correlation between GDP and expected lifespan.
+-Find correlation between GDP and expected lifespan.<br>
--Compare the countries.
+-Compare the countries.<br>
--Provide any insights found from the created visualizations.
+-Provide any insights found from the created visualizations.<br>